alekcz/pcp/README.md

 ## Introduction

 Too long have we hustled to deploy Clojure websites.
 Too long have we spun up one server instance per site.
-Too long have we reminisced about PHP.
+Too long have we reminisced about the simplicty of deploying PHP.
 Today we enjoy the benefits of both.
 Welcome to PCP.

 ### Status
 Active development.
 Stabilizing.